Interacting with People with Disabilities

 3. Not all disabilities can be seen.
 Don't assume that just because someone doesn't look disabled that they do not need accommodations.

-4. If someone with a disability appear to need assistance, ask if you can help.
+4. If someone with a disability appears to need assistance, ask if you can help.
 If they say yes, then ask how and follow their directions.
 Don't be offended if your help is not needed.

 6. A wheelchair is considered part of the user's personal space.
 Therefore, do not touch or lean on the wheelchair unless asked.
 Similarly, do not touch or move someone's crutches.
 If the crutches are in the way, ask the user to move them.